-- ii) Starting position (second paragraph): The victim is in the centre of the lane on the near side of the rigid crossbar. - vii) Time limit.
-Throwers must make a fair throw and tow the victim to the finish edge within 60 seconds.
+- b) Starting position (second paragraph): The victim treads water or stands (depending on water depth) on the near side of the rigid crossbar in allotted lane. - d) Fair throw: Victims may push off the bottom (depending on water depth). - g) Time limit.
+Throwers must make a fair throw and pull the victim to the finish wall within 60 seconds.

-- vi) Thrower exiting the throw zone (as judged by both feet) at any time after the start and before the 60 second completion signal. - vii) Victim exiting the water before the 60 second completion signal.
+- f) Line Thrower exiting the throw zone (as judged by both feet) at any time after the start and before the 60-second acoustic completion signal. - g) Victim exiting the water before the 60-second acoustic completion signal.